"In every culture and in every medical tradition before ours, healing was

 What is a healing session like?

 At the beginning of each in-person session you are given an opportunity to share what has been going on in your life and discuss your immediate concerns.
 Some clients are seeking only this aspect of what I offer and thus it is more of a life-coaching or personal growth session.
 However, if you are also interested in experiencing energy work, once the discussion concludes, you will then lie fully-clothed on a massage table while I work with my hands resting lightly on, or above, your body.
-There are many techniques that I may employ, including restructuring areas of the field, clearing stagnant energy, and holding various frequencies to create a shift in some aspect of your system.
+There are many techniques that I may employ, including restructuring areas of the field, clearing stagnant energy, and channeling various frequencies to create a shift in some aspect of your system.
 The actual experience varies widely among clients; even the same client will experience each session differently.
 Sometimes there will be a feeling of relaxation, peace, or bliss.
 Sometimes there are emotional releases or physical sensations.
 Sometimes a client will feel nothing while he or she is on the table, but later will notice a new sense of groundedness or inner spaciousness.
 Each time you leave the session, your energy field will be more clear, charged, and balanced.
 This provides your system with the experience of a different, healthier way of being, which allows old, rigid patterns to begin to shift.

 Alternatively, when working long-distance, we will connect by phone for discussion.
 Then we will hang up and you'll make yourself comfortable in an area where you can relax and remain uninterrupted.
 I will connect energetically with your system and perform the healing just as I would if you were in front of me.
 At the end of the session, we will re-connect by phone so that you know the healing has ended and have an opportunity to discuss what occurred.

 What can a healer do?